+Accuracy measures how near the experimental value is to the actual quantity of measured analyte in the matrix.
 Accuracy must be ensured over the whole calibration range of the analytical procedure so that findings produced at any point of determination are reliable.
-Ferulic acid recovery from the preanalyzed formulation was reported to be 99.732 & 100.104 % at 50 %, 100.261 & 99.843 % at 100 % and 101.145 & 99.980 % at 150 % standard addition level of ferulic acid in marketed formulation for both assay and dissolution studies as shown in table no 3.
+Ferulic acid recovery from the preanalyzed formulation was reported to be 99.732 &100.10% at 50%, 100.26 & 99.84% at 100% and 101.145 & 99.983% at 150% standard addition level of ferulic acid in marketed formulation for both assay and dissolution studies as shown in Table 2.